-The following mitigations have been put in place since the original decision to close building-based services was approved, including:

-- Regular review of older adults, and where appropriate care packages have been adjusted - A small number of older adults who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carer's emergency plans are being offered. - Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 28 December 2020.

-Review by SMT week beginning 28 December 2020 notes that notes that a steering group has continued to develop a plan for the re-opening of day centres.
-This review has taken account of the recently published Adult Social Care: COVID Winter Plan 2020- 2021.
-The ambition is to open all our Older Adults day services in a phased approach.

-Based on current Government guidelines and following advice from our legal services; by reopening four day services in phase one to small groups of people; we are following Regulation 11(9) of The Health Protection (Coronavirus, Restrictions) (England)(No. 4) Regulations 2020, which enables the continuation of day care as a permitted exception to an indoor gathering: https://www.legislation.gov.uk/uksi/2020/1200/pdfs/ /uksi_20201200_en.pdf
+(England)(No. 4) Regulations 2020,) there remains increased risks to them should they contract Covid 19 and Government Guidance is for them to minimize contacts with others.
+We will revisit this advice with people within the phase 2 offer.
+The following mitigations have been put in place since the original decision to close building-based services was approved, including: Regular review of older adults, and where appropriate care packages have been adjusted A small number of older adults who use building-based day services have been referred to and have made use of the Community Response Unit's services.
+Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carer's emergency plans are being offered.
+Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 11 January 2021.
+Review by SMT week beginning 11 January 2021 notes that a steering group has continued to develop a plan for the re-opening of day centres.
+This review has taken account of the recently published Adult Social Care: COVID Winter Plan 2020- 2021.The ambition is to open all our Older Adults day services in a phased approach.
+By re-opening four day services in phase one in to small groups of people; we followed Regulation 11(9) of The Health Protection (Coronavirus, Restrictions) (England)(No. 4) Regulations 2020, which enabled the continuation of day care as a permitted exception to an indoor gathering: